Absentee Voting by Mail

 Knox County Board of Elections

-Absentee applications can be submitted to our office now for the May 2021 Special Election.
-However, ballots cannot be mailed out until April 6, 2021 which is when the Absentee Voting period begins.
+Absentee applications can be submitted to our office now for the November 2021 General Election.
+However, ballots cannot be mailed out until October 5, 2021 which is when the Absentee Voting period begins.

 Voters with Disabilities

 If you are a registered voter, then you have the right to vote.
 Myths, Truths, and Resources for Voters with Disabilities can be found at:

 You can vote at your assigned Polling Location from 6:30 a.m. until 7:30 p.m. on election day.

 A provisional ballot is used to record a vote if a voter’s eligiblity is in question and the voter would otherwise not be permitted to vote at his or her polling place.
 Additional information regarding provisional voting can be found at: https://lookup.boe.ohio.gov/vtrapp/knox/vtrlookup.aspx.

 Military and Overseas Voting